 Most who’ve viewed the film have found this small production enthralling for that reason.
 It maintains a key illusory element, some would argue its sole attraction, in telling its science fiction-based allegory.
 Le Guin’s story has the ability to imagine, or re-imagine, this world — and ultimately question the results.
 The film makes a seemingly impossible story cogent for the time it takes to watch, and consequently lingers in the mind of the viewer.

-That the film retains its power after all these decades.
+Why the film retains its power even after all these decades.

 Orr: “Don’t you see these things aren’t problems.
 They don’t have answers that you can find in your arithmetic book.”